Together we can do good, faster – we give charities the support and practical solutions they need to maximise their impact

 It was Warren Buffett who said that we are in the top 1% of people in the World and it is our responsibility and our privilege to take care of the other 99%.
 We are the lucky ones.
 Somewhere along the way we have been lucky.
 That luck has got us to where we are.
 But now we have the opportunity to ignite someone else’s life, perhaps many lives.

 Our charities team is led by lawyers who have spent many years as in-house counsel at some of the UK’s largest charitable organisations, which gives us an unrivalled understanding of the unique challenges that face this sector.
-We pride ourselves upon working in partnership

 We provide a full range of services to our charity clients including set up and formations, restructuring, mergers, governance issues, fundraising issues, exploiting assets, data privacy, grant-making and disputes.
 We provide strategic advice and day to day advice alike.